94 Career Overall Rank

 While Patrick Tjungurrayi began painting in 1985, it is the works he has painted for Papunya Tula since 1997 that have become by far his most collectable.
-This is a very recent phenomenon with the majority of his successful works sold between 2005 and 2009 during which 13 of the 26 works offered have sold for an average of $13,208.
+This is a very recent phenomenon, with the majority of his successful works sold between 2005 and 2009 during which 13 of the 26 works offered have sold for an average of $13,208.
 Yet every single one of the seven paintings on offer between 2001 and 2003 had failed to sell.
-Fortunately, his reputation in the secondary market at least, is built on the seven works sold of eight offered between the beginning of 2005 and the end of 2006.
-With only six of 18 paintings selling during the following two years his importance as a collectable artist is likely to depend very much on whether he is able to create enough high quality major works while he is active as a painter, given he is now in his mid 60’s.
-Certainly there are some very promising signs that his career in the primary market and his rating at auction should increase sharply over the next decade.
+Fortunately, his reputation, in the secondary market at least, is built on the seven works sold of eight offered between the beginning of 2005 and the end of 2006.
+With only six of 18 paintings selling during the following two years his importance as a collectable artist is likely to depend very much on whether he is able to create enough high quality major works while he is active as a painter.
+Certainly, there are some very promising signs that his career in the primary market and his rating at auction should increase sharply over the next decade.
 In what I consider the most important indicator, his ten highest results have all been achieved since 2005.
 Prior to 2015 his top five results averaged $21,938 while his next five averaged $10,001, excluding the resale of his top selling work in 2010.
-However in 2015 the sale of an untitled 2005 work for $45,600 in the Deutscher & Hackett Laverty sale set a new high water mark for this artist though the catalogue had valued it at just $12,000-18,000.
+However in 2015 the sale of an untitled 2005 work for $45,600 in the Deutscher & Hackett Laverty sale set a new high water mark for this artist, though the catalogue had valued it at just $12,000-18,000.
 A much larger work of equal quality and provenancne in the Deutscher & Hackett Important Aboriginal Art sale that same year failed to garner interest carrying a far more realistic presale estimate of $40,000-60,000.
 The following year, another large work with very similar provenance (the work came from the famous Luczo Collection with Papunya Tula provenance) sold for $34,160 against a reasonalbe presale estimate of $35,000 - 55,000, making it his 3rd best result at the time.

 Prior to 2007 his record price stood at $14,400 for an atypical untitled work created in 2000 for Papunya Tula Artists.
 The work measuring 122 x 183 cm sold at Lawson~Menzies with a presale estimate of $14,000-18,000 in May 2005 (Lot 133).
 However, when it appeared once more at Lawson~Menzies just over two months later in November 2007, (Lot 176) it carried a hefty $22,000-25,000 and, despite having held his record, failed to find a buyer.

-While Patrick Tjungurrayi’s records are still fairly scant it is his major works, which have dominated his results, with his lowest sales, and unsold works almost universally being smaller canvases.
+While Patrick Tjungurrayi’s records are still fairly scant, it is his major works which have dominated his results, with his lowest sales and unsold works almost universally being smaller canvases.
 During 2009, only two works were offered and both failed to attract buyers despite being larger works in a style comparative to his premier sales.
 Perhaps the estimates of $15,000-20,000 were overly ambitious at that time.
 Auction houses threw caution to the wind during 2010 with three works carrying low estimates as high as $30,000.
-Of these three ,only one work sold.
+Of these three, only one work sold.
 Previously named Warriya 2003, it had set the artist’s current record price of $43,200 when sold through Lawson~Menzies in May 2007.
-This time around Sotheby’s listed it as Untitled 2003 in their November sale (Lot 51) and achieved $27,600; nearly $15,000 less.
+This time around, Sotheby’s listed it as Untitled 2003 in their November sale (Lot 51) and achieved $27,600; nearly $15,000 less.
 The four works sold in 2007 averaged $23,822 and lifted his career average from $6,063 to $11,528 in just one year, something to make any investor sit up and take notice.
 As a result, at the beginning of 2008 Olodoodi was forecast to become one of the most collectable of all Papunya artists over the next decade.
-As a result, vendor’s expectations, and thus estimates, rose too high too fast.
+This caused vendor’s expectations, and thus estimates, to rise too high too fast.
 A flurry of failures resulted over the following two years.

 Johnson, Vivien.
 2008.
 Lives of the Papunya Tula Artists.
 Australia.
 IAD Press.